cuevascarlos/ClinicalTrials/README.md

 |B-iv-cont-q3	            |4	  |3      |
 |B-cv-cont-q3	            |4	  |3      |

-It can be seen that the frequency of total-participants is 1 less than in the paper but also there is a mismatch in the entities outcome and outcome-Measure which appears 15 and 4 times less than in the article.
-In the file `Preprocessing.ipynb` is the analysis of this mismatch but we can conclude that it is caused by using a different transformation from *.ann files* to *.conll files*.
-The chosen implementation merges two consecutive words tagged under the same entity so there is only one B-ner_tag instead of two different B-ner_tag.
+Apart from the case of the total-participants entity that we have already commented there is a mismatch in the entities outcome and outcome-Measure which appears 15 and 4 times less than in the article.
+In the file `Preprocessing.ipynb` is the analysis of this mismatch and we can conclude that it is caused by using a different transformation from *.ann files* to *.conll files*.
+The chosen implementation merges two consecutive chunks tagged under the same entity so there is only one B-ner_tag instead of two different B-ner_tag.
 Here is an example:

 The *.ann file* is:
 ```